-With automation active for your property, your prices will always be updated to Pace's recommended prices.
+With automation active for your property, your prices will always be updated to the recommended prices.
 This means that any changes in pickup will be swiftly reflected in the prices for those nights.

 In some cases there may be nights where you want to set, or freeze, the current price and keep it there regardless of pickup.